 White Clover Establishment and Management Guide (B 1251)Download PDF

 White clover (Trifolium repens L.) is a cool season perennial legume of Mediterranean origin.
-White clover has been used as a forage in North American since Colonial times.
+White clover has been used as a forage in North America since Colonial times.
 Benjamin Franklin noted its prevalence in cleared and disturbed land as early as 1746.
 There are many reasons for white clover's popularity among forage producers.
-Several of these reasons are listed below.
+Several of the more common reasons are listed below.

 White Clover Uses

-White clover has a creeping growth habit and spreads with rhizomes or "runners" (Figure 1).
-This growth pattern is one reason for the excellent grazing tolerance of white clover and helps to fill voids in the sward, which would otherwise be filled with weedy species.
+White clover has a creeping growth habit and spreads with stolons or "runners" (Figure 1) above the soil with adventitious roots forming at each node.
+This type of growth pattern is one reason for the excellent grazing tolerance of white clover.
+Livestock only consume the leaves and flowers of the plant, reducing plant injury and promoting timely regrowth.
+White clover also helps to fill voids in the sward, which would otherwise be filled with weedy species.

 Because white clover fills voids in grass stands, forage yields are often increased, particularly when tall fescue and orchardgrass stands have thinned.
-In addition, white clover is a cool season forage so it can improve (at least as an annual) the forage distribution and production of warm season pastures like bermudagrass and bahiagrass on wetter soils.
+In addition, white clover is a cool season forage, so it can improve (at least as an annual) the forage distribution and grazing season of warm season pastures like bermudagrass and bahiagrass.
 White clover is generally productive in late winter to late spring and mid-fall to mid-winter when warm season perennials are not productive or have low nutritive value.

 Because of the high quality of white clover, it is well suited for use as a complimentary forage in cool season perennials like tall fescue and orchardgrass.
 Table 1 lists the approximate nutrient content of grazed grass and clover plant species.